 1999 Visitor impacts at Logan Pass, Glacier National Park: A thirty-year vegetation study.
-In: Harmon, David, ed.
-On the Frontiers of Conservation: Proceedings of the 10th Conference on Research and Management in National Parks and on Public Lands; Asheville, NC.
-Hancock, MI: The George Wright Society: 297-305.
+Pages 297-305 in Harmon, David (ed.)
+On the Frontiers of Conservation: Proceedings of the 10th Conference on Research and Management in National Parks and on Public Lands.
+Asheville, NC.
+Hancock, MI: The George Wright Society.